MitchellJThomas/markdown-cv/index.md

 At Gemstone I designed and coded the transactional and partitioned aspects of GemFire, a distributed key/value store.
-Gemstone was sold to VMWare/Pivotal and is now <a href="https://www.tripwire.com/products/tripwire-expertops">Pivol Gemfire</a>
+Gemstone was sold to VMWare/Pivotal and is now in use today as <a href="https://www.tripwire.com/products/tripwire-expertops">Pivol Gemfire</a>

 `1996 - 2004`
 __NetGravity, Inc. -> DoubleClick Inc.__, San Mateo, CA